apache/arrow/docs/source/python/dataset.rst

 Iterative (out of core or streaming) reads
 ------------------------------------------

-The previous examples have demonstrated how to read the data into a table.
+The previous examples have demonstrated how to read the data into a table using :func:`~Dataset.to_table`.
 This is useful if the dataset is small or there is only a small amount of data that needs to be read.
 The dataset API contains additional methods to read and process large amounts of data in a streaming fashion.